LuiseFreese/blog/sp-listformatting2.md

 ## Conclusion & Feedback

 I love to automate everything AND to have awesome looking lists with rainbows, unicorns and special buttons that make my life easier as I don't need to care about all day-to-day tasks, but can focus on ideation and growing the business.
 I am curious for which use cases you use lists and flows?

+Would love to hear from you! #SharingIsCaring ❤